thunderbird/webext-docs/compose.rst

       :name: [``additionalFccFolder``]
       :type: (:ref:`folders.MailFolderId` or :ref:`folders.MailFolder` or `string`, optional)

       An additional fcc folder which can be selected while composing the message, an empty string if not used.
+The permission :permission:`accountsRead` is required to use this property.

    .. api-member::